maurosoft1973/Fcml/README.md

 * -d Debug Mode or (--debug=<int>)
 * -f Path of the Configuration File or (--configuration=<str>)

 The structure of configuration file is:

 	[general]
 	apiserver={apiserver}
-è	device={device}
+	device={device}

 {apiserver} is the server key by Firebase Cloud Messaging

 Server Key can be found in: